fastapi/fastapi/docs/en/docs/advanced/additional-responses.md

 ```

 !!! note
-    Have in mind that you have to return the `JSONResponse` directly.
+    Keep in mind that you have to return the `JSONResponse` directly.

 !!! info
     The `model` key is not part of OpenAPI.